 You can work on more than one task at a time, so consider if there is value in running a number of different tasks consecutively.

 This applies to any project in any industry, so we cannot stress enough just how important it is to assess your resources before you start any project.
 Remember, resources include the people on your team, the talent acquisition software you use, the tools you have, and the budget that you have to work with.Without the right resources, readily available at the time you need them, then the project has little chance of success.
 This applies at all levels, from a small local business site all the way up to a global multilingual eCommerce site.

 Consider the resources for a pay-per-click (PPC) project, for instance.
-Many of the tools required are free to use, such as Google Ads itself but also Google Analytics and Google Search Console.
+Many of the tools required are free to use, such as Google Ads itself but also Google Analytics with its embedded analytics capabilities, and Google Search Console.
 But the level of budget required for the actual Ad spend is crucial to compete successfully with other businesses in the same field.
 Equally establishing the budget required to manage the project effectively is also important.
 It is not a simple matter of assigning the amount of money available without researching whether that is enough to compete in the market.
 Even though there are various free tools, you might still need assistance from marketing consulting companies or SaaS marketing agencies to stand out among your competitors.
 This is an additional expense you need to consider and include in your budget.

 In every project the most important project tasks are those that will have the biggest impact on the end goals.
 A project manager will already be familiar with time and task management, and creating a schedule that takes account of inter-dependent tasks and important milestones, but also considers which non-dependent tasks can be completed in parallel.
 In addition, project managers should also let their teams know the timing and scheduling.
 One of the most effective ways is to use timeline infographics to visually show these.